Two arrested for kidnapping, led RPD officers on vehicle chase

 CANANDAIGUA, N.Y.
 (WROC) – Officers with the Canandaigua Police Department arrested two residents from Canandaigua and charged them with robbery, kidnapping, and grand larceny on Saturday.

-Officers arrested 28-year old Marc A. Cooper II and 30-year-old of Colby McClure.
+Officers arrested 28-year old Marc Cooper II and 30-year-old of Colby McClure.

 Cooper was also charged with Criminal Possession of a Weapon in the third degree.